pttn27/portfolio/_projects/UIE Project.md

 ## Analysis Phase
 ---
 ### Field studies
 To get a better understanding of supermarket environments, we undertook field studies.
-We observed that grocery shopping is part of nearly everyone’s life and shops for groceries differ, e.g., in large, offer, quality of products, etc. Also, we classify three kinds of shops: small markets, medium-sized markets, and hypermarkets.
+We observed that grocery shopping is part of nearly everyone’s life and shops for groceries differ, e.g., in size, offer, quality of products, etc. Also, we classify three kinds of shops: small markets, medium-sized markets, and hypermarkets.
 In the latter two, people seem to be more stressed.

 ### Interviews
 Interviews were held to get a better picture of different user groups.
 We asked only a small group of seven users who might not be representative of the overall society.
 Nonetheless, we were able to determine a few **key findings** to help our project: